mdolab/pyoptsparse/paper/paper.md

 ```

 # Statement of Need
-pyOptSparse is a fork of pyOpt [@Perez2012], and as the name suggests, its primary motivation is to support the use of sparse linear and nonlinear constraints in the context of gradient-based optimization.
+pyOptSparse is a fork of pyOpt [@Perez2012].
+As the name suggests, its primary motivation is to support sparse linear and nonlinear constraints in gradient-based optimization.
-This sets itself apart from other optimization frameworks such as SciPy [@SciPy] and NLopt [@NLopt], which do not provide the same level of support for sparse constraints.
+This sets pyOptSparse apart from other optimization frameworks, such as SciPy [@SciPy] and NLopt [@NLopt], which do not provide the same level of support for sparse constraints.
-Furthermore, these frameworks do not offer string-based indexing which is crucial when performing large-scale optimizations.
+Furthermore, these frameworks do not offer string-based indexing, which is crucial when performing large-scale optimizations.
-These frameworks also do not offer convenience features such as user-supplied optimization problem scaling, optimization hot-start, or post-processing utilities.
+In addition, other frameworks do not offer convenience features, such as user-supplied optimization problem scaling, optimization hot-start, or post-processing utilities.
 Although pyOptSparse is a general optimization framework, it is tailored to gradient-based optimizations of large-scale problems with sparse constraints.

-pyOptSparse has been used extensively in engineering applications, particularly in the field of multidisciplinary design optimization (MDO).
+pyOptSparse has been used extensively in engineering applications, particularly in multidisciplinary design optimization (MDO).
-Researchers have used it to perform aerodynamic shape optimization of aircraft wings [@Secco2019] and wind turbines [@Madsen2019], and aero-structural optimization of an entire aircraft [@Brooks2018].
+Researchers have used it to perform aerodynamic shape optimization of aircraft wings [@Secco2019] and wind turbines [@Madsen2019], and aerostructural optimization of an entire aircraft [@Brooks2018].
 pyOptSparse is also supported by OpenMDAO [@Gray2019], a popular Python framework for multidisciplinary analysis and optimization.
-Through OpenMDAO, pyOptSparse has been applied to problems such as low-fidelity aero-structural wing design [@Chauhan2020] and aeropropulsive optimization of a boundary-layer ingestion propulsor [@Gray2018].
+Through OpenMDAO, pyOptSparse has been applied to problems such as low-fidelity aerostructural wing design [@Chauhan2020] and aeropropulsive optimization of a boundary-layer ingestion propulsor [@Gray2018].

 # Acknowledgements
-We acknowledge the efforts of the original pyOpt developers, particularly Dr. Ruben E. Perez and Dr. Peter W. Jansen, who laid the foundation of the code.
+We acknowledge the original pyOpt developers' efforts, notably Ruben E. Perez and Peter W. Jansen, who helped lay the code's foundation.
 We also acknowledge the numerous pyOptSparse users who have contributed to the code over the years.

 # References